History of Rosemont, part two

 By 1790, William Lair and his family were living on the 132-acre farm belonging to John Rockafellar located on the north side of the Locktown-Flemington Road.
 He was taxed on the property that year, and officially purchased it in 1796.20

 Garret Lair married Esther Rittenhouse on October 10, 1812.
 Their first child was born in September 1813, and was named, of course, William, since the fathers of both Garret and Hester were also named William.
 They had an addition eight children, the last being born in 1833.

-Following William Rittenhouse’s death in 1829 without a will, the tavern property should have gone to his eldest son.
-But his only son David seems to have died young.
-So, the tavern lot at Rosemont came into Garret Lair’s possession.
-But it is not at all clear whether he actually lived there.
-Lair appeared in the census of 1840 living in Kingwood township.
+Following William Rittenhouse’s death in 1834 without a will, the tavern property should have gone to his eldest son, Elijah (c.1795-1867).
+Elijah married Elizabeth Hoppock in 1836 (daughter of Cornelius & Rachel Hoppock), and soon afterwards moved west to Ohio.
+The next and only other son David seems to have died young.
+That is why the tavern lot at Rosemont came into Garret Lair’s possession.
+But it is not at all clear whether Lair actually lived there.
+He appeared in the census of 1840 living in Kingwood township.
 And every deed I have found for him has him living in Kingwood, not Delaware.
 Clearly, he rented to the tavern to someone, but who?
 Egbert T. Bush did not identify anyone in his article, but he did mention the tenant tavernkeeper for the subsequent owner, James Wolverton.